 What is the Cycle and Soak Method?

-The goal of the cycle and soak method is to maximize the percentage of water that effectively absorbs into the soil each time your sprinkler system runs.
+The goal of the cycle and soak method for irrigation is to maximize the percentage of water that effectively absorbs into the soil each time your sprinkler system runs.
 In areas of North Texas with clay soil, the soak and cycle method is ESSENTIAL for healthy landscapes.

 To put it simply: Imagine that your yard is similar to a sponge.
 If you hold a dry sponge under water, most of the water will run off the surface of the sponge.
 However, if you squeeze the sponge while under the running water, you will notice the sponge getting heavy from the amount of water absorbed.
 Furthermore, if you let the saturated sponge sit for a moment, and then add more water, you will notice that the sponge is capable of retaining considerably more moisture using a cycle and soak method.